 6. Start eliminating the Six Big Losses to improve OEE

 The Six Big Losses make up the basis for calculating OEE.
-By analyzing the causes and relative amounts of the six big losses at your plant, you can gain an understanding of where to focus your improvement efforts.
+By analyzing the causes and relative amounts of the six big losses at your plant, you can gain an understanding of where to focus your activites to achieve OEE improvement.

 We recommend that the first big loss to focus on should be unplanned downtime.
 Unplanned downtime can result from issues such as machine breakdown, which you can track using technical availability; to poor internal logistics, for example, missing material or operator.
 Since having a machine down can stop the entire production process, it follows that this would be the first area to focus on.

 However, there can be exceptions, as we have also seen performance loss on machines being a big contributor to losses in productivity.
 So you should ultimately be guided by your data.

 Once OEE brings visibility to your six big losses, it is time to start problem-solving.
 For this effort, we recommend utilizing Root Cause Analysis (RCA).

 RCA is a systematic problem-solving process that helps us to understand the core cause of a problem.
 The idea is that by solving for the root cause, rather than symptoms, you can prevent the problems from recurring.

 Learn more: Benefits of Root Cause Analysis in Manufacturing

 RCA consists of six steps:

 - Verify solution effectiveness.